Agent-Centric Observation Adaptation for Robust Visual Control under Dynamic Perturbations: Training Settings and Computational Cost

 \subsection{MoE Pretraining}

 We pretrain the dual-stream MoE U-Net on the unified offline HDF5 dataset.
-Each sample contains a degraded input $x_t$, the clean target $o_t$, an agent-only target $o_t^{\text{agent}}$, a foreground mask $m_t$, and the degradation label $k_t$.
-Inputs are normalized to $[-1,1]$ and augmented with synchronized random horizontal flips to preserve mask-image alignment.
-We optimize a weighted sum of (i) RGB restoration loss, (ii) mask segmentation loss, (iii) router supervision loss, and (iv) agent-centric reconstruction loss (Eq.~\ref{eq:total_loss}).

-For router supervision, we use teacher forcing during pretraining: the expert assignment is given by the degradation label $k_t$ to ensure stable expert specialization, while the router is still trained by cross-entropy to predict the same assignment.
-For video-background distraction modes, we down-weight the RGB restoration loss to avoid incentivizing unnecessary background inpainting.
-We use AdamW with the hyperparameters reported in the main text.
+Each training sample provides only a degraded input $x_t$, the clean rendered target $o_t$, the clean-background target $o^{\text{cb}}_t$, and a pseudo foreground mask $m_t^{\text{ps}}$; no degradation identity $k_t$ or perturbation label is provided.
+Inputs are normalized to $[-1,1]$ and augmented with synchronized random horizontal flips to preserve mask--image alignment.
+The router applies global average pooling to the encoder bottleneck and produces routing weights $\pi_t$ via a two-layer MLP.
+These weights soft-mix the per-expert RGB residuals and mask logits at every step, and the router and all expert decoders are updated only through the three observation-adaptation losses ($\mathcal{L}_{\text{rgb}}$, $\mathcal{L}_{\text{mask}}$, $\mathcal{L}_{\text{final}}$ of Eq.~\ref{eq:total_loss}), without any routing-label or expert-assignment supervision.
+For video-background distraction modes, we down-weight $\mathcal{L}_{\text{rgb}}$ to avoid incentivizing unnecessary background inpainting.
+We use AdamW with the hyperparameters reported in Section~\ref{app:training_hyperparams}.
 Algorithm~\ref{alg:moe_training} outlines the training loop.